 But even if you don’t stay in the cabin, you can walk there and have lunch with a view.
 You can also get there from Frogneseteren.

 Another popular viewpoint, especially for the sunset in Oslo, is Grefsenkollen.
 Apart from walking, you can get there by bus on Sundays or by car.
 However, the best way to get to the viewpoint is to do a short hike through the forest.

 On the top, you will find one of the best Oslo restaurants, and a bar, serving coffee and cakes.
 Just make sure you check the opening times of the restaurant, as sometimes they close early, especially in winter.
 During the summer, there’s plenty of outdoor seating and many people bring their own food and drinks to enjoy the sunset.

-The hike to Grefsekollen is not long and usually takes around one hour return.
+The hike to Grefsenkollen is not long and usually takes around one hour both ways.
 The length of the walk can vary depending on the place where you start the hike from.
 It can be between 3 km – 5 km or longer.
-I walked there from Storo station and I needed to pass through a few neighbourhoods before getting to the beginning of the forest trail.
-If you follow the Akebakkeskogen street to the end, it then turns into the gravel trail that will lead you to the top.
+I walked there from Storo station and I needed to pass through a few neighborhoods before getting to the beginning of the forest trail.
+If you follow Akebakkeskogen street to the end, it then turns into the gravel trail that will lead you to the top.

 From Grefsenkollen you can continue walking into the forest and also visit a nearby lake and Trollvannstua cafe.

 Instead, you can start your walk in Skøyen and follow the paths around the peninsula.
-My favourite route goes through the forest, offering beautiful views towards Fornebu and finishing on the Bygdøy beaches.
+My favorite route goes through the forest, offering beautiful views towards Fornebu and finishing on the Bygdøy beaches.